adityajoshi49/FastLED_clone_AJ/Best-of-FastLED-Discussions.md

  * [Where to buy 'larger' quantities of LEDs] (https://plus.google.com/103458998373117296828/posts/bNrHBbjgysZ)  Pros and cons of eBay, AliExpress, and various specific suppliers.

+ * [Which 'library' is smaller, FastLED or Adafruit Neopixel?]
+(https://plus.google.com/112916219338292742137/posts/6AUgfAKWVs5)  TL;DR: for many animations, using FastLED results in smaller code.

 If you see a discussion that you think should be added here, please let us know!